 Below I discuss some common mistakes people making when they’re setting up the layout of a small living room and how to fix them.

 I think about floor plans in what might be best described as a feng shui “lite” manner.
 I think considering the energy flow and psychological impact of a room is critical, but I won’t go into detail about arranging furniture around compass directions or anything like that.

 Example living room

-To the right is a pretty standard small living room floorplan: the kitchen is near the entrance and the living space is roughly L-shaped, with the exterior of the home, with windows or a balcony, across the room from the entrance.
+To the right is a pretty standard small living room floorplan, especially for apartments and condos: the kitchen is near the entrance and the living space is roughly L-shaped, with the exterior of the home, with windows or a balcony, across the room from the main entrance.

-Let’s assume we are working with the basic types of living room furniture: an entry cabinet, two book cases, dining room table, reading armchair and small table, sofa, accent chair, coffee table, and low cabinet with a TV.
-Also assume for the sake simplicity in this furniture arranging guide that the dining room table and entry table must stay in their locations below.
+Let’s assume we are working with some basic types of living room furniture: an entry cabinet, two book cases, a dining room table, a reading armchair and small table, a sofa, an accent chair, a coffee table, and a cabinet for a TV.
+Also assume for the sake of logistics that the dining room table and entry table must stay in the locations below.